Golden Retriever Dog in a pile of Fall leaves

 Maple Grove Forest Preserve – Downers Grove, IL

-The Maple Grove Forest Preserve is a great place to see maple trees in their fall colors.
-Guests can walk the trails of one of DuPage County’s oldest forest preserves and take in the many colorful fall hues of the maple trees.
+Maple Grove Forest Preserve is an ideal destination to admire maple trees in their vibrant fall colors.
+Visitors can stroll along the trails of one of DuPage County’s oldest forest preserves, immersing themselves in the rich, colorful hues of the autumn foliage.

 Morton Arboretum – Lisle, IL

-The Morton Arboretum is a large arboretum in the western suburbs that sits on 1,700 acres and has over 4,000 different species of trees.
-Their Midwest collection includes favorites of the area including maples, dogwoods, and oaks in their vibrant fall colors.
-Visitors can also see the fall colors of non-native trees in their other collections including their China Collection.
+The Morton Arboretum, located in the western suburbs, spans 1,700 acres and is home to more than 4,000 tree species.
+Its Midwest collection showcases local favorites, such as maples, dogwoods, and oaks, at their peak fall colors.
+Visitors can also enjoy the vibrant autumn foliage of non-native trees in other collections, including the impressive China Collection.

 Lincoln Park – Chicago